friflo/fliox-docs/api/Friflo/Json/Fliox/Hub/Protocol/Models/EntityError/index.md

 ## Remarks

-An EntityError needs to be set only, if the access to [EntityValue](../EntityValue/index.md)'s returned by a previous call to [ReadEntities(ReadEntities, SyncContext)](../../../Host/EntityContainer/methods/ReadEntities.md) or[QueryEntities(QueryEntities, SyncContext)](../../../Host/EntityContainer/methods/QueryEntities.md) fails.
+An EntityError needs to be set only, if the access to [EntityValue](../EntityValue/index.md)'s returned by a previous call to [ReadEntitiesAsync(ReadEntities, SyncContext)](../../../Host/EntityContainer/methods/ReadEntitiesAsync.md) or[QueryEntitiesAsync(QueryEntities, SyncContext)](../../../Host/EntityContainer/methods/QueryEntitiesAsync.md) fails.
 This implies that the previous read or query call was successful.

 ## Constructors